Rimegrass/Rimegrass/README.md

 my pony was posted, im not surprised i kinda wanted a screenie ^_+ and i got one.

-[the screenie](https://pin.it/1vxgZIbEc) its on pin. i am that cool yk
+[the screenie](https://pin.it/1vxgZIbEc) its on pin. i am that cool yk, its the pink pony btw *o<

 </div>